18th October 2016

 If the hosting for SharePoint is sufficient, it is usually possible to identify whether a particular process is causing the slow-down.
 In many cases, the issue can be tracked to a missing file or library that has been deleted.
 Removing or archiving files that are no longer required is good practice and an important part of housekeeping, but if this is done improperly, and references to the archived documents are still present in other areas of SharePoint, it can create issues for the search application which will continually try and find them.

-As above, diagnosing problems with SharePoint that are caused by deleted files is relatively straightforward as part of a health check for the platform that reviews the error codes.
+As above, diagnosing problems with SharePoint that are caused by deleted files is relatively straightforward as part of a health check conducted by our SharePoint Helpdesk team for the platform that reviews the error codes.

 One of the most common issues that an end user will face in SharePoint is with having file names rejected.
 There are a number of reasons why this happens.
 The most common is that the filename that has been chosen is too long.

 SharePoint places the following restrictions on file names (which include the path to the file):